 Most of my projects I store and share on Github or Bitbucket but not everything is public.
 A more complete list of my professional and educational career would be my curriculum vitae, or my less detailed LinkedIn.

 I have been making websites since I first found out Netscape came with a program called Composer, which allowed me to make my own websites!

 Tresoar, the Frysian archives, stores many old maps from the region in their archives.
 This website makes these available.
-It filters them when you zoom in to a specific region, and you can view them together with other old and up-to-date maps.
+It filters them when you focus on a specific region, and you can view them together with other old and up-to-date maps and spatial information.